 Both diamonds look really good in the ASET and Ideal Scope images, the option from HPD shows “minor” variations in the hearts’ pattern which is most likely due to the alignment of the diamond to the camera lens.
 This is a known issue with the person capturing the images for CBI in Antwerp.
 They job that part of their operation out and the person continually fails to set the diamond properly and set the focal depth correctly.

 However, it appears to be their only option and I have no doubt that it is costing them sales… The hearts appear to be better formed on the pavilion view ASET provided on the lab report, and in my experience as a former CBI dealer, will look great in-person.

 The proportions of both diamonds are well within my preferred range and the inclusions are quite acceptable, in fact the inclusions for all of the diamonds presented look perfectly fine.

-Now that we have that out of the way, let’s dissect the other options as if you and I were sitting together while I am sifting through a parcel of diamonds which were sent to me for evaluation… The first thing I would do is look over the details on the lab reports, to ensure that the overall cut grade of the diamond, the proportions, and the inclusions meet my selection criteria… check, check, check, with exception of the options from Blue Nile if you’re truly looking for the combination of proportions and optical symmetry that produces the highest volume of light return and the most intense sparkle… more on this later.
+Now that we have that out of the way, let’s dissect the other options as if you and I were sitting together while I am sifting through a parcel of diamonds that were sent to me for evaluation.
+The first thing I would do is look over the details on the lab reports, to ensure that the overall cut grade of the diamond, the proportions, and the inclusions meet my selection criteria: Check, check, check, with exception of the options from Blue Nile.
+If you’re truly looking for the combination of proportions and optical symmetry that produces the highest volume of light return and the most intense sparkle… more on this later.